karatuno/Brick/README.md

 # Brick
-Game based on Apples in java.
+Game based on Applets in java.